aiven/devportal/docs/tools/cli/service/integration.rst

   * - ``--endpoint-name``
     - The name of the endpoint
   * - ``--endpoint-type``
-    - The type of endpoint (check :ref:`the command details<avn service integraton endpoint types>` for more details)
+    - The type of endpoint (check :ref:`the command details<avn service integration endpoint types>` for more details)
   * - ``--user-config-json``
     - The endpoint configuration in JSON format or as path to a file (preceded by ``@``)
   * - ``-c KEY=VALUE``